Janice Petersen

-Janice Petersen is an Australian television presenter.
+Janice Petersen (born 1977) is an Australian television presenter.
 She is currently the presenter of SBS World News on Special Broadcasting Service (SBS).

 Early life

 Petersen was born in 1977 to parents of South African lineage in Sydney.
 She was raised in Woy Woy on the Central Coast of New South Wales.
-Also grew up with her brother Dale Petersen.
-Janice lives in Sydney with her partner Julian Hamilton of electronic band The Presets.
-The couple have two daughters, born in 2010 and 2013.
+She grew up with her brother Dale Petersen.

-She is a graduate from the University of Newcastle after qualifying for the Bachelor of Communication degree.
+She is a graduate from the University of Newcastle, with a Bachelor of Communication degree.

 Career

-Petersen went to work at SBS in 2000 as a freelance staff person and soon was operating the autocue and writing obscure freelance stories, then moved over to ABC in Adelaide, South Australia as a newsreader after landing a bi-media cadetship.
+Petersen went to work at SBS in 2000 as a freelance staff person and soon was operating the autocue and writing obscure freelance stories.
+She then moved over to ABC in Adelaide as a newsreader after landing a bi-media cadetship.
 Petersen returned to SBS in 2006 as a sports presenter.

 Personal life

+Janice lives in Sydney with her partner Julian Hamilton of electronic band The Presets.
+The couple have two daughters, born in 2010 and 2013.

-A sports enthusiast, she participated in the high jump, 100 metre and 200 metre sprints, and netball.
+A sports enthusiast, she participated in the high jump, 100-metre and 200-metre sprints, and netball.
 She is a photographer and has had her photographs published for the 2000 Summer Olympics and street life around Sydney.

 A portrait painting of Janice by Swiss-born Victorian artist Marc de Jong was named among the finalists in the 2010 Archibald Prize.